21-23 January, 2020

 In addition, all students are expected to be able to behave in a manner that respects the safety and learning needs of others.

-Program fees are $365 per student.
-Robots by EMU incurs an additional $20 charge, as students receive a take-home robot kit.
+Program fees are $385 per student.
 This price covers the whole three days of the program and is inclusive of GST.

 If you are experiencing financial difficulty we encourage you to apply for a scholarship.
 Some students also seek sponsorship independently from their schools or local businesses or community organisations.
 You may also contact GERRIC to discuss a payment plan.